accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/environnement.md

 ### Test environment

 The operating systems selected are iOS and Android.
-These are the operating systems most commonly used by blind and partially-sighted people in French-speaking countries (see the ["International survey on the use of assistive technologies by visually impaired people"](https://access42.net/enquete-internationale-usage-technologies-assistance-deficients-visuels)).
+These are the operating systems most commonly used by blind and partially-sighted people in French-speaking countries (see the [international survey on the use of assistive technologies by visually impaired people](https://access42.net/enquete-internationale-usage-technologies-assistance-deficients-visuels)).

 For each of the systems, you are asked to test on the latest available version of the system.